-I am an associate professor in cyber-security at the Technical University of Denmark (DTU), part of DTU Compute and the Cyber Security Engineering section.
-My research interests include cyber-deception, (collaborative) threat detection, botnet monitoring and darkweb.
+I am a professor in cybersecurity at the Technical University of Denmark (DTU), part of DTU Compute and the Cyber Security Engineering section.
+I am also the CEO and a member of the board of directors of The Honeynet Project.
+My research interests include cyber-deception, (collaborative) threat detection, botnet monitoring and darkweb analytics.

-Before joining DTU I was an assistant professor in cyber-security (2019-2022) at Aalborg University (AAU) in Copenhagen, Denmark, part of the Electronics Department and the Center for Communication, Media and Information technologies (CMI).
+Before my professorship, I was an associate professor at DTU (2022-2026), and earlier an assistant professor in cybersecurity (2019-2022) at Aalborg University (AAU) in Copenhagen, Denmark, part of the Electronics Department and the Center for Communication, Media and Information technologies (CMI).

 In the past, I had been working as a senior researcher and lecturer at Technische Universität Darmstadt.
 More specifically, I led (area head) the Smart Protection in Infrastructures and Networks (SPIN) area of the TK lab.
 I also served as the work-package leader in the EU H2020 project PROTECTIVE; a large-scale EU attempt to evolve cyber-security alert processing.